CamilaCamacho/baltimore_voter_turnout/README.md

 [Link to Income Data Visualization](https://github.com/CamilaCamacho/baltimore_voter_turnout/blob/master/65AndUpIncomeDataByCounty/IncomeVisualization.JPG)

 #### How will Voter Turnout for Older Adults be Impacted by the COVID-19 Pandemic in Maryland?
 Based on our analysis, we do not think voter turnout (for older adults) in areas like Howard or Montomgery county will be affected.
-A few links below detail the disenfranchisement of low income voters:
+However, we think that voter turnout in less well-to-do counties like Allegany and Garrett will fall.
+A few links below detail the disenfranchisement and plightof low income voters:

 - https://www.theatlantic.com/politics/archive/2014/01/why-are-the-poor-and-minorities-less-likely-to-vote/282896/
 - https://www.npr.org/2018/09/10/645223716/on-the-sidelines-of-democracy-exploring-why-so-many-americans-dont-vote